Nolan Gorman Player Props: Cardinals vs. Braves

 - Gorman hit .226 with 13 doubles, 14 home runs and 28 walks.

-- Gorman picked up an RBI in 22 of 90 games last season (24.4%), including eight occasions when he drove in multiple runs (8.9%).
-He had three or more RBIs in four games.
+- Gorman picked up an RBI in 22 of 90 games last year, with multiple RBIs in eight of them.
+He drove in three or more runs in four games.

+- He scored a run in 36.7% of his 90 games last year, with more than one run in 8.9% of those games (eight).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.